Background pattern

 Adolescents and children weighing 50 kg or more and adults

-When taking lacosamide alone:
+When taking lacosamida alone:

 The usual starting dose is 50 mg twice a day.

-Your doctor may also prescribe a starting dose of 100 mg of lacosamide twice a day.
+Your doctor may also prescribe a starting dose of 100 mg of lacosamida twice a day.
 Your doctor may increase the dose you take twice a day by 50 mg each week, until you reach a maintenance dose between 100 mg and 300 mg twice a day.

-When taking lacosamide with other antiepileptic medications::
+When taking lacosamida with other antiepileptic medications:

 The usual starting dose is 50 mg twice a day.